-Otago research reveals most Kiwis eating too much saltDecember 2nd, 2011 in Health /
+Otago research reveals most Kiwis eating too much saltDecember 2, 2011 in Medicine & Health / Health

 (Medical Xpress) -- Nearly two-thirds (65%) of adult New Zealanders are consuming more sodium than current nutrition guidelines recommend, according to analysis of urine samples taken from 3000 people who took part in the latest New Zealand Adult Nutrition Survey.

 Sodium intake estimates drawn from the 2008/09 survey were presented for the first time at a scientific meeting in Queenstown today.
 The average sodium intake for New Zealand adults was estimated to be around 3500mgs per day (equivalent to around 9 grammes of salt per day).
 The recommended upper level of sodium intake is 2300mgs.

 Dr Rachael McLean of the University of Otagos Edgar National Centre for Diabetes and Obesity Research presented the findings at the Joint Annual Scientific Meeting of the Nutrition Society of New Zealand and the Nutrition Society of Australia.
 This is the first time that urine sodium from a nationally representative sample of New Zealanders has been measured and analysed to provide intake estimates.